 The Mayo Clinic Center for Clinical and Translational Science (CCaTS) supports a wide range of consultative resources, facilities and funding opportunities related to clinical research.

 Clinical Research Unit

 The Clinical Research and Trials Unit (CRTU) offers investigators physical facilities in which to conduct patient-oriented research.
-With a facility in each of Mayo's two hospitals, plus mobile staff and a unique research vehicle, the CRU supports more than 400 inpatient and outpatient research studies each year.
+With a facility at both campuses of Mayo Clinic Hospital — Rochester, plus mobile staff and a unique research vehicle, the CRTU supports more than 400 inpatient and outpatient research studies each year.

 Consultative resources are located on the third floor of the Plummer Building and are available at no cost to all Mayo Clinic investigators.
 Get assistance with biostatistics, epidemiology and research design; research volunteer recruitment; REDCap data management tools; research ethics; and more.

 Several funding opportunities made possible by CCaTS funds are available to both junior and established Mayo Clinic investigators.